yosefther/problem-solving-and-implementation/linkedList/explain-linked-list.md

 - The head is set to null, severing all links between nodes.
 - The Count is reset to indicate an empty list.
 - Effectively, all nodes become unreachable and are garbage-collected by the runtime.

+# DisplayList
+This method is used to traverse and print all elements in the LinkedList.

+**Start from the Head:**
+The traversal begins with the head node of the list.

+**Iterate Through Nodes:**

+A temporary pointer (c) is used to move through each node in the list.
+The loop continues until the pointer becomes null, indicating the end of the list.

+**Print Data:**

+For each node, the Data attribute is printed to the console.